 - You must provide your own performers, and any instruments not available at Studio Z.

 Full guidelines are on the sign-up page.
 Go for it!
 You can get in line now, and decide what you want to do later.

 Questions?
 Please ask.

 Who’s behind it?

 Heather Barringer has been hosting these events at Studio Z since the beginning in April 2004.
 Paul Cantrell, the artistic director of The New Ruckus, has been the MC and official redhead since 2005.
-Mike Coyle helps coordinate the chaos behind the scenes when grant time arrives, and Katherine Bergman is Studio Z’s star director of marketing.
+Katherine Bergman is Studio Z’s star director of marketing.

 The series was the brainchild of Franz Kamin.
 Matthew Smith helped start it, and the American Composers Forum sponsored it for many years (as the “Tuesday Salon”) until The New Ruckus took up the torch.